kyma-project/website/content/blog-posts/2021-07-02-release-notes-1.24/index.md

 We also updated ORY charts, changing the Oathkeeper version to 0.38.11-beta.1.
 For more details on the introduced changes, read the official [Oathkeeper 0.38-11-beta.1 release notes](https://github.com/ory/oathkeeper/releases/tag/v0.38.11-beta.1).

-## Serverless

-### Introducing Python 3.9 and deprecating 3.8

-In this release, we introduced the Python 3.9 Serverless runtime, which is the latest feature release of Python.
-It is the recommended Python version, and it gets the highest attention from the community and early security patches.
-Following this recommendation, we are deprecating our Python 3.8-based runtime as we plan to remove Python 3.8 from the list of supported runtimes **in the next release**.
-That's why we recommend that you configure all your Python 3.8 Functions to run on the Python 3.9 runtime.

 ## Observability